MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/storage/slow-attach-detach-operations-azure-disk.md

 ## Cause

-This limitation is a known issue that affects the in-tree Azure disk driver, `kubernetes.io/azure-disk`, that performs the operations sequentially.
+This limitation is a known issue that affects the in-tree Azure disk driver (`kubernetes.io/azure-disk`) that performs the operations sequentially.

 To verify that you're using the in-tree Azure Disk driver, check the storage class that's defined on the persistent volume claim.
 If the `provisioner` is `kubernetes.io/azure-disk`, then you're using the in-tree driver.
 This means that you're exposed to the referred limitation in which operations are done sequentially.